Mark Valley: Acting

 Valley obtained his first role, on The Innocent (1993), while serving in the U.S. Army in Germany.
 He landed the role of "Father Pete" on Another World in 1993.
 He later took over the role of Jack Deveraux on the NBC Daytime soap opera Days of Our Lives from 1994 to 1997.
+In the 2000 romantic comedy The Next Best Thing he portrayed Rupert Everett's on-screen lover.
 In 2003, Valley played Detective Eddie Arlette, an American police officer in London, on the short-lived Keen Eddie.

 He played Brad Chase on Boston Legal, a spinoff of the television series The Practice.
 Valley also appeared on the television series ER as Richard Lockhart, Abby Lockhart's ex-husband.
 In 2008 he appeared on Fringe, as FBI agent John Scott.
 Valley played the lead in Fox's drama Human Target.

 In 2012, Valley joined ABC's Body of Proof as a series regular.
 He played Det.
 Tommy Sullivan, Dana Delany's love interest.
 He also co-starred alongside Delany in her short-lived series Pasadena in 2001.

 Personal life

 He has a daughter born in 1987.
 He married Australian actress Anna Torv, his Fringe co-star, in December 2008.
-In April 2010, it was reported that the couple had split several months ago.
+In April 2010, it was reported that the couple had split several months earlier.